-Some Members of Congress have expressed interest in the feasibility of using a value-added tax (VAT) to either replace all or part of the income tax, finance health care reform, or to fund America's war effort.
 A VAT is imposed at all levels of production on the differences between firms' sales and their purchases from all other firms.
 Policymakers may be interested in the following aspects of a VAT: revenue yield, international comparison of composition of taxes, vertical equity, neutrality, inflation, balance-of-trade, national saving, administrative cost, intergovernmental relations, size of government, and public opinion.

-For FY2000 a broad-based VAT would have raised net revenue of approximately \$37.8 billion for each 1% levied.
+For calendar year 2004, a broad-based VAT would have raised net revenue of approximately \$70 billion for each 1% levied.
 Most other developed nations rely more for revenue on broad-based consumption taxes than does the United States.
 A VAT is shifted onto consumers and, consequently, is regressive because lower-income households spend a greater proportion of their incomes on consumption than higher-income households.
 This regression could be reduced or even eliminated by any of three methods: a refundable credit against income tax liability for VAT paid, allocation of some of VAT revenue for increased welfare spending, or selective exclusion of some goods from taxation.